-There are three types of data necessary to estimate the health impact of MS treatments: the distribution of QALYs for each treatment, estimates of the adherence rate for each treatment, and patient count estimates for each treatment.
-The data appendix provides details about the data.
+There are three main types of data necessary to estimate the health impact of MS treatments: the distribution of QALYs for each treatment t (previously denoted as μ_t and σ_t), the covariance in treatment outcomes between treatments ($\sigma{t_1t_2}$), and the patient count estimates for each treatment (q_t).
+The data appendix provides additional details about the data.